 So get your website translated into Mandarin.
-Best part?
+The best part?
 The translation doesn’t have to cost an arm and a leg.
-Just hop onto UpWork and find someone who’s willing to do the work at a price point that works for you (just make sure you’re working with someone who is reputable and has good reviews).
+Just hop onto UpWork, and find someone who’s willing to do the work at a price point that works for you (just make sure you’re working with someone who is reputable and has good reviews).

 Use Chinese OTAs.

 If you want to target the Chinese market, getting your tours listed on Ctrip should be a no brainer.
 Tipping the scales at nearly 400,000 visitors a day, Ctrip is the grandfather when it comes to Chinese OTAs.